patrick-crawford/WEB422-Backup/notes/angular-forms-state-validation.md

 <input type="text" name="email" email>
 ```

-Any other validation task (ie: "min" value for a type="number") will need to be created as a [Custom Validator](https://angular.io/guide/form-validation#custom-validators), however this is beyond the scope of the lecture today.
+Any other validation task will need to be created as a [Custom Validator](https://angular.io/guide/form-validation#custom-validators), however this is beyond the scope of the lecture today.

 If we wish to display a message for a specific type of error, we must first include a [template reference](https://angular.io/guide/template-reference-variables) to the element we want using a property (variable) name, beginning with "#" and taking the value of "ngModel".
 For example, if we wish to add "template reference variable" called "name" to the "name" field from our example, we use the syntax: **#name="ngModel"**: